cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 nodes.
 In this type of installation different components of Puppet Enterprise ( master, PuppetDB and Console ) are installed on different nodes.
-This installation type is recommended for organizations with large infrastructure needs.
+This installation type is recommended for organizations with large infrastructure needs[hid-sp18-523-split].

 In this type of installation, we need to install componenets in